 - Biological or legally adopted children of U.S. Citizens (generally IR-2), who are within six months of turning 18, and who will reside in the physical custody of their U.S. Citizen parent in the United States, may qualify for expedited processing to access Child Citizenship Act benefits.

-Emergency appointments should be requested based on the specific, individual circumstances of the petitioner, applicant, or family members.
+While this is not an exhaustive list, emergency appointments should be requested based on the specific, individual circumstances of the petitioner, applicant, or family members.
 Requests for emergency appointments are evaluated by consular officers, and the decisions cannot be appealed.

 How to Request an Emergency Immigrant Visa Appointment